 A Single Friendly Guide to Christmas Services

-Many churches nowadays run several services and events over the Christmas period.
-We encourage churches to see this as a positive opportunity to provide something for everyone in your Christmas plans.
+Christmas can often be difficult time of year for many single people.
+With most churches nowadays running several services and events throughout December, we encourage you to see this as a positive opportunity to provide something for everyone.

 We recommend taking different approaches to different services.
 While your crib service may be more family-focussed, other services will need a broader more spiritual approach.
-Here are some ideas for making your Christmas calendar welcoming for single people, based on their feedback…
+All of the ideas in this guide are based on what single people tell us.

 1. Make sure your carol service is single friendly

-Nearly 80% of single people in our Christmas survey said they enjoy attending carol services.
-So your service may well be full of single people of all ages!
+With 80% of single people surveyed saying they enjoy carol services, your service may well be full of single people of all ages!
 This is a great opportunity to provide a service that speaks to everyone, and is accessible for those coming alone and without children.

 It’s worth checking that the language you are using from the front isn’t family-focussed, and that your welcome and post-service activities are inclusive for all.
 You’ll find lots of tips in the rest of this resource…